poseidon0z/Smart-Day-Planner/README.md

 This application is built using the **MERN stack** (MongoDB, Express, React, and Node.js) and hosted on **Vercel**.

+You can find the hosted link of the website [here](https://smart-day-planner.vercel.app/)

 ---

 ### **Table of Contents**